 Or which colors make school time for boys or girls an enjoyable one?

-- Elastic ligatures (elastic O-rings):
+Elastic ligatures (elastic O-rings)

 Orthodontic elastic ligatures are tiny rubber bands that tie the brackets and the archwire together.
-They are commonly known as elastic O-rings and used to align the occlusal forces in the right direction.
+They are commonly known as elastic O-rings and are used to align the occlusal forces in the right direction.
 Ligatures can also be in steel forms or can be made self-ligating and therefore no colors could be used in these cases.

 Watch the below video to see the differences.